morganstanley/SilverKing/Quick-Start-Guide.md

 7. Review Instance Luanch: Click "Launch"

-### Running on AWS
-#### Single-instance Cluster
+### Starting SK/SKFS

-Once you have an AWS SilverKing AMI instance running, you can run SilverKing on just this instance or on many other instances.<br>
+Once you have an AWS SilverKing AMI instance running, ssh into this instance (this is the master/launch host).<br>
+You can run SilverKing on just this instance or on many instances.<br>
-We need to:
+First, we need to:
 ```ksh
 cd ~/SilverKing/bin/
 ```

 We tell SKCloudAdmin how many number of aws instances we want to run.
-If we pass in "-n 1", it won't launch any more instances because we already have one, this instance, but if we pass in something like "-n 5", it'll launch four more instances for a total of 5.<br>
+If we pass in "-n 1", the script won't launch any more instances because we already have one, this instance, but if we pass in something like "-n 5", the script will launch 4 more instances for a total of 5.<br>
 Let's keep it relatively simple and use a total of 3 aws instances, including this launch host, so "-n 3":
 ```ksh
 ./SKCloudAdmin.sh -c launchInstances -n 3   # this fires up the instances, preps them i.e. wires up ssh'ing capability between instances, starts zookeeper, and does some SilverKing prep work
 ```

+You should now see 2 additional instances running in your aws console.<br>
 Once the script returns, it should inform us of what command we can run to start the SilverKing cluster:
 ```ksh
 ./SKAdmin.sh -G ~/SilverKing/bin/cloud_out -g GC_SK_cloud -c StartNodes,CreateSKFSns,CheckSKFS  # this starts sk and skfs
 ```

 That's it!
 SilverKing is up and running.
 You can run 'ps uxww' to see all three processes.

 You can now perform key-value operations using the skc tool ([skc usage](https://morgan-stanley.github.io/SilverKing/doc/Shell.html)):